Semi-variable cost

-In accounting and economics, a semi-variable cost (also referred to as semi-fixed cost) is an expense which contains both a fixed-cost component and a variable-cost component.
+In business and accounting, a semi-variable cost (also referred to as a mixed or semi-fixed cost) is an expense which contains both a fixed cost component and a variable cost component.
 It is often used to project financial performance at different scales of production.
-It is related to the scale of production within the business where there is a fixed cost which remains constant across all scales of production while the variable cost increases proportionally to production levels.
+It is related to the scale of production within a business where there is a fixed cost which remains constant across all scales of production while the variable cost increases proportionally to production levels.

 Using a factory as an example, fixed costs can include the leasing of the factory building and insurance, while the variable costs include overtime pay and the purchase price of the raw materials.

 Calculating semi-variable costs

 Linear costs

 In the simplest case, where cost is linear in output, the equation for the total semi-variable cost is as follows:

 where $Y$ is the total cost, $a$ is the fixed cost, $b$ is the variable cost per unit, and $X$ is the number of units (i.e. the output produced).